degenSumi/copy-trade-sol/README.md

    - Copy the `.env.example` file to `.env`.
    - Fill in your configuration details (e.g., API keys, RPC URLs, and thresholds).

-4. Modify `config.json` to set thresholds, swap amounts, and other parameters as required.
+4. Modify `config.json` to set thresholds, swap amounts, and other parameters as required

+5. Toggle between `grpcListener`/`wssListener` by commenting/uncommenting lines 221/222 at `index.js`

 ---